cabarius/ToyBox/ToyBox/ReadMe.md

 # ToyBox

-### Now with 500+ Cheats, Tweaks and Quality of Life Improvements

-* **Bag of Tricks**: 142 (or 173 depending on how you count)
-* **Level Up & Multiclass**: 57
-* **Party Editor**: 67
-* **Loot Checklist**: 4
-* **Enchantment**: 20 ways to view add, remove enchantments from your favorite items
-* **Search 'n Pick**: 75 ways to view, add, remove blueprints plus a fun global teleportation feature
-* **Crusade**: 38
-* **Armies**: 22
-* **Events/Decrees**: 9
-* **Etudes**: 6225 x 3 (start, unstart, complete)
-* **Quest Resolution**: 4

-**Please backup early and backup often.**

 ### Install & Setup (Wrath)

-1. Install the Unity Mod Manager﻿﻿.
+1. Install Unity Mod Manager﻿﻿.
-1. Install the mod using the Unity Mod Manager﻿ or extract the archive to your game's mod folder (e.g. '
+2. Install the mod using the Unity Mod Manager﻿ ***or*** Modfinder ***or*** manually extract the archive to your game's mod folder (e.g. '\Steam\steamapps\common\Pathfinder Second Adventure\Mods').
-   \Steam\steamapps\common\Pathfinder Second Adventure\Mods').
-1. Start the game and load a save or start a new save (the mod's functions can't accessed from the main menu).
+3. Start the game and load a save or start a new save (the mod's functions can't accessed from the main menu).
-1. Open the Unity Mod Manager﻿ by pressing CTRL + F10.
+4. Open the Unity Mod Manager﻿ by pressing CTRL + F10.
-1. Adjust the settings in the mod's menu
+5. Adjust the settings in the mod's menu
-1. Important this mod is designed to be run at 1920x1080 or higher.
-1. Please set your resolution to at least 1920x1080
-1. Go to Settings tab on Unity Mod Manager to set your screen width to at least 1920 wide

-### Install & Setup (Rogue)

-1. Download the ToyBox mod file and unzip
-1. If the folder is not already named 0ToyBox0 please rename it to that
-1. Launch the game at least once.
-1. **Please note that the game comes with its own built in Unity Mod Manager so you do not need to install another one**
-1. Navigate to %userprofile%\AppData\LocalLow\Owlcat Games\Warhammer 40000 Rogue Trader\UnityModManager\
-1. An example path is C:\Users\PC\AppData\LocalLow\Owlcat Games\Warhammer 40000 Rogue Trader\UnityModManager\
-1. Copy 0ToyBox0 into the UnityModManagerFolder
-1. Launch Rogue Trader and you may need to hit ctrl+F10 to see the mod manager window
-1. Load a save or start a new game to get the most out of of the mod

-* Warning: This is an experimental preview of ToyBox for Rogue Trader Prelease.
-Save early and often.
-* Note: Not all features are functional at this time.
-The ToyBox team is working hard to get as much working as fast as possible

-### Usage
+### Features

 * **Bag of Tricks**: this is a collection of quality of life, quick cheats, settings, multipliers, etc from the awesome Kingmaker mod of the same name plus a bag or two of new tricks ^_^